utopia/letsfix.net/theprocess.md

 ### Step 2.
 Spread Awareness
 ##### "Alone we can do so little, together we can do so much." — Helen Keller
   * Share the link to the Problem page with friends.
 Email, Facebook, Twitter, &c work well.
-  * Visitors will be able to add themselves to each issue: *"This is important, Let's Fix!"*
+  * Visitors will be able to add themselves to each Problem: *"This is important, Let's Fix!"*
     * The community shows how widespread it wants a fix to this issue.
     * This also makes it easier for each individual to follow up later.
-They will be able to see all issues they've identified, and can get a polite reminder after a period of time.
+They will be able to see all Problems they've identified, and can get a polite reminder after a period of time.

 ### Step 3.
 Gather Solutions
 ##### "None of us is as smart as all of us." — Ken Blanchard